kubevirt/monitoring/docs/runbooks/CnaoDown.md

 ## Meaning

-This alert fires when the `Cluster-network-addons-operator` (CNAO) is down.
+This alert fires when the Cluster Network Addons Operator (CNAO) is down.
 The CNAO deploys additional networking components on top of the cluster.

 ## Impact